amosccchang1018/playwright-automation-framework/readme.md

 ```
 3. Execute the `run.sh` in your terminal.

-4. After the `run.sh` script has been executed, a virtual environment will be created and test cases will be run.
-You will be able to see the results in the terminal.
+4. After executing `run.sh`, a virtual environment will be established, and the test cases will be run.
+The results will be displayed in the terminal.

-Note : the shell script will build a container with following
+Note: The shell script will build a container with the following components:

 *1.Ubuntu Linux 20.04*